 Through my journey of being in love several times, I’ve seen that love takes too many forms for us to stand holding a template into which some perfect person would come fit into.

 In order to fall in love, you need to be vulnerable.

-It’s like leaving the door slightly open to let somebody know that you are home.
-When someone knows you are home, they’re more likely to come knock.
+It’s like leaving the door ajar to let somebody know that you’re home.
+When someone knows you’re home, they’re more likely to come knock.
 But if you keep your door shut, no one will ever know if you’re home, and that you’re ready to let someone in.

 Easy enough, huh?